 Hospitals, medical centers, pharmacies, dental clinics and labs are readily available in cities throughout Panama.

-Prices for prescription drugs in Panama can be very low as well.
+Prices for most prescription drugs in Panama are very low.
 They are priced for the local market.
+Some drugs will cost more in Panama but you can get them mailed to Panama if you have a more affordable source.
 Unless you are buying an antibiotic or a narcotic, you will not need a prescription so you can save money on unnecessary doctor visits.

 WHAT ABOUT MEDICARE OR TRICARE?